 What Have We Learned?

-- In the one small study of hoodia in people, overweight women who took hoodia for 15 days didn’t lose more weight than those who took a placebo.
+- The one small study of hoodia in people involved women who were overweight.
+Those who took hoodia for 15 days didn't lose more weight than those who took a placebo.

 What Do We Know About Safety?

 - Little is known about the safety of hoodia.
 However, the one completed study in people raises concerns.
 In that study, participants taking hoodia had more side effects than those taking placebos, including nausea, vomiting, dizziness, and odd skin sensations.
 Of concern, hoodia significantly affected some clinical and safety parameters, such as blood pressure, bilirubin, and electrocardiogram (heart function) measures.